 3. Be Outstanding

 Applying for a scholarship is like applying for a job.
-By that I mean that there are indicators in your application that should be able to convince the sponsors of the scholarships that your are a right candidate for the scholarship.
-In other words your application should be outstanding.
+By that, I mean that there are indicators in your application that should be able to convince the sponsors of the scholarships that you are the right candidate for the scholarship.
+In other words, your application should be outstanding.
 Don’t fail to point out your outstanding qualities, achievements, etc Most scholarships (If not all) are awarded on the basis of outstanding performances and excellence.
 Bring whatever relevant strength you have to the fore.

 - Your reasons or motives for your application